Free Camping in Top Adventure Destinations

 Glass Creek Campground offers the perfect getaway for those searching for either peace and quiet or adventure – or maybe a combination of both!
 Named after it’s fresh water creeks that you can find around every corner, at Glass Creek Campground you’ll be surrounded by ponderosa pines, hot springs, mountains to climb, waterfalls just 2-3 miles away, and plenty of trails for hiking and biking.

-Located in the Inyo National Forest, just 15 minutes away from the mountain town of Mammoth, CA; Glass Creek Campground is a short drive down a dirt road off U.S. highway 395.
+Located in the Inyo National Forest, just 15 minutes away from the mountain town of Mammoth, CA (and the top rated Mammoth bike park!); Glass Creek Campground is a short drive down a dirt road off U.S. highway 395.
 There are 66 spots lined along beautiful woods and available for all campers from backpackers with tents, to families with RVs, and motorhomes.
 There is a maximum stay of 21 days at the campground.
 Glass Creek Campground has many amenities including picnic tables, bear proof lockers, fire rings, and pit toilets for public use.
 There is no running water or garbage disposal within the campground, however, there is a fresh creek running through the north and south sides of the campground for water access.
 Additionally, there is a rest area just 5 miles away from Glass Creek to fill up freshwater tanks and drinking water.